 Investment strategy

-The investment strategy of DMF IV is to support the sustainable growth of small and mid-sized enterprises (SMEs) by providing access to financing.
+The investment strategy of DMF IV is to support the sustainable growth of SMEs by providing access to financing.
 DMF IV provides financing to a diversified portfolio of SMEs with the intent to promote measurable environmental and social characteristics, alongside financial returns.

-DMF IV focuses on SMEs as they play a vital role in the economy for several reasons and access to financing is key:
+DMF IV focuses on SMEs as they play a vital role in the economy for several reasons and access to financing is a key factor for their success:

-Job Creation: SMEs are significant contributors to employment and economic growth in many countries.
-Access to financing enables them to create new jobs, hire talented individuals, and contribute to reducing unemployment rates.
+- Job creation: SMEs are significant contributors to employment and economic growth in many countries.
+Access to financing enables them to create new jobs, hire talented employees, and contribute to reducing unemployment rates.
 As SMEs grow, they generate tax revenue, stimulate local economies, and contribute to overall economic development.

-Supply Chain and Local Sourcing: SMEs often form an essential part of the supply chains of larger corporations.
-They provide goods and services, act as suppliers and subcontractors, and contribute to the overall functioning of the economy.
+- Supply chain and local sourcing: SMEs often form an essential part of the supply chains of larger corporations.
+SMEs provide goods and services, act as suppliers and (sub-)contractors, and contribute to the overall functioning of the economy.
 Moreover, SMEs often source their inputs locally, supporting other small businesses, fostering interdependence, and creating a multiplier effect on the economy.
-The fund applies a combination of exclusions of unwanted activities and sectors with active portfolio management to support companies to grow in a responsible way.
+The Fund applies a combination of exclusions of unwanted activities and sectors together with active portfolio management to support companies to grow in a responsible way.

 Proportion of investments